Warning: the following content contains spoilers!

 Leanne, Alison, Mina and Jasmine reach the final week and finish the remaining rooms and exteriors.
 Drew and the appraisers inspect each house, and the designer with the biggest increased value earns bragging rights and a street named in her honor.

-Season 2 started tonight... why isn’t on here so I can check into it?!?
+Season 2 started tonight... why isn’t it on here so I can check into it?!?